Combinatorics behind discriminants of polynomial systems: Polymatroids and induced matroids

+\begin{lem} For an essential polymatroid and an element $e$ from the ground set $E$, it holds: $f(E)=f(E\backslash e).$ \end{lem}

+\begin{proof} Since the ground set is essential, $\delta(E\backslash e)>\delta(E)$ by definition.
+This is equivalent to $1>f(E)-f(E\backslash e)$.
+Since the function $f$ is monotone, we can have only the equality. \end{proof} \begin{lem} Circuits of the induced matroid from a polymatroid have negative defects. \end{lem}

-\begin{proof} For a circuit, every proper subtuple is linearly independent and has a non-negative defect.
-By definition, linearly dependent tuples contain a subtuple with a negative defect.
-Hence, there is only one option for circuits: the defect of the whole circuit is negative. \end{proof} \begin{lem} For an element $L$ of a circuit $\mathsf{c}$, the subtuple $\mathsf{c}\backslash L$ is a BK-tuple. \end{lem}
+\begin{proof} For a circuit, every proper subset is independent and has a non-negative defect.
+By Proposition \ref{Proposition.
+Dependent in polymatroid dependent in matroid}, a dependent subset contains a subset of a negative defect.
+Hence there is only one option for circuits: the defect of the whole circuit is negative. \end{proof} \begin{lem} For an element $e$ from a circuit $C$ of the induced matroid from a polymatroid, the complement $C\backslash e$ is a BK-set. \end{lem}